 - Remind them of the company and position

-- Describe the interview format
+- Describe the interview format and list a few dates/times (or add a scheduler link)

 Click below to download our interview scheduling email template.